JD-Jaramillo/Refactoring-code-for-accessibility/README.md

   Changes to CSS:
   * Re-organized it all to make it align with the elements in the HTML page (moved a whole section up behind .float-right)
-  * Added the '.heart' element to edit the heart symbol and make it match the one that was previously there, see image below for reference
+  * Added the '.heart' element to edit the heart symbol and make it match the one that was previously there (adding color and font-size)

 Link to deployed application: https://jd-jaramillo.github.io/refactoring-code-for-accessibility/